devopsdays/devopsdays-web/content/events/2024-jakarta/welcome.md

     <strong>Location</strong>
   </div>
   <div class = "col-md-8">
-    DevOpsDays Jakarta 2024 is the sixth edition of this volunteer-driven worldwide series of events.
+    DevOpsDays Jakarta 2024 is the fifth edition of this volunteer-driven worldwide series of events.
 It will be fully ONSITE on the stage!
   </div>
 </div>